underscoreio/essential-scala/src/pages/intro/index.md

 So what exactly are expressions, types, and values?

-Expressions are part of a program's text -- what we type into a file, or the console or worksheet.
-They are the main component of a Scala program.
+Expressions are part of a program's text---what we type into a file, or the console or worksheet.
+They are the main components of a Scala program.
 We will see other components, namely *definitions* and *statements*, in due course.
 Expressions exist at compile-time.

 The defining characteristic of an expression is that it evaluates to a value.
 A value is information stored in the computer's memory that exists at run-time.
 For example, the expression `2` evaluates to a particular sequence of bits in a particular location in the computer's memory.
 We compute with values.
 They are entities that our programs can pass around and manipulate.
 For example, to compute the minimum of two numbers we might write a program like